AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-fe-ghost_entities-08:

-8. If a ghost type has a partial view and is not declared within an enclosing ghost entity (e.g., a ghost subprogram), then an explicit convention aspect specification for the (partial view of the) type shall be provided in the visible part of the enclosing package.
+8. A Convention aspect specification specifying a convention of Ghost which applies either to a type which has a partial view or to a deferred constant shall occur in the same package visible part as the initial declaration of the type or deferred constant.
-    [This rule is to ensure that the ghostliness of a type can be determined without looking through partial views.]
+    [This rule is to ensure that the ghostliness of an entity can be determined without having to look through to its completion.]

 .. _tu-fe-ghost_entities-09: